kevingopalan/TovinOS/README.md

 - Fix bugs
 - Clean up useless garbage code that is taking up space
 - Finish store
-- Finish Stormly first before continuing on with this project
+- Finish Stormly Weather first before continuing on with this project